International Vaccine Allocation: An Optimization Framework: Introduction

-We find that policies other than donor-first can delay the emergence of a more-contagious variant compared to donor-first, sometimes reducing donor-country deaths in addition to total deaths.
-Thus, vaccine distribution is not a zero-sum game between donor and nondonor countries: an optimization approach can achieve dramatic reduction in total deaths with only a small increase in donor-country deaths.
-We also identify realistic scenarios under which the optimal policy has a switching form rather than adhering to a strict priority order.
-The iterative linear programming approximation approach we develop can help confirm those instances when a priority policy is optimal and, when not optimal, can identify superior policies.
+The main contributions of this study are \begin{itemize} \item A compartmental model is developed that includes partial vaccine effectiveness, behavioral or governmental response to surges in cases, and a new model of the emergence of variants. \item We show that policies other than donor-first can significantly delay the emergence of a variant compared to donor-first, sometimes reducing donor-country deaths in addition to total deaths. \item We demonstrate that vaccine distribution is not a zero-sum game between donor and nondonor countries: policies other than donor-first can achieve dramatic reduction in total deaths with only a small increase (and occasionally even a decrease) in donor-country deaths. \item We identify realistic scenarios under which the best policy found has a switching form rather than adhering to a strict priority order.
 Policies with fewer switching points, which are easier to implement, can be constructed from the best policy found.
-This optimization framework can be used to guide equitable vaccine distribution in future pandemics.
+Policies with this structure could be used to guide vaccine distribution in future pandemics. \end{itemize}

 The next section presents recent literature on COVID-19 transmission and vaccine allocation policies.
-Section \ref{sec:SEIR} develops the SEIR (Susceptible-Exposed-Infected-Recovered) epidemiological framework we use to model disease transmission during a pandemic and analyzes this model to develop herd immunity thresholds.
+Section \ref{sec:SEIR} develops the SEIR (Susceptible-Exposed-Infected-Recovered) model with vaccination and variants and analyzes this model to develop herd immunity thresholds.
 In Section \ref{sec:opt} we embed the epidemiological framework into an optimization model to identify optimal vaccine allocations.
 Section \ref{sec:results} describes the scenarios used, presents the results of our approach, and analyzes the structure of the policies yielded by the model.
 We conclude and present ideas for future work in Section \ref{sec:conc}.